-There are not many headaches of doing a working holiday in New Zealand or doing a long-term backpacking trip.
+There are not many headaches of a working holiday or studying in New Zealand or doing a long-term backpacking trip.
 However, one of the headaches is figuring out how banking works in New Zealand.
-A question we receive all the time is what details do I need to transfer money?
-So in this guide, we’ll cover what details do you need to transfer money between New Zealand bank accounts.
-We’ll also go over the more complicated details needed to transfer money between overseas bank accounts, such as your New Zealand bank account and your bank account overseas and vice versa.
+A question we receive all the time is what details do I need to transfer money to New Zealand?
+So, in this guide, we’ll cover what details you need to transfer money between New Zealand bank accounts.
+We’ll also go over the more complicated details needed to transfer money between overseas bank accounts and New Zealand bank accounts.
 We’ll also offer solutions to transferring money where you don’t need a long list of bank details.

 This is the easy one.
 Transferring money from one bank account to another in New Zealand is pretty straightforward.
 Once you have set up your online banking, which your banker should have gone through with you when setting up your New Zealand bank account by giving you an account number login and temporary password to open your online banking, your online banking will give you the option to make a payment to someone new.

-Tip: If your online banking only allows you to type in a bank account number with 16 digits but the account number you are trying to insert has 17 digits, then remove the last zero from the number, for instance, XX XXXX XXXXXXX 003, then becomes XX XXXX XXXXXXX 03.
+If your online banking only allows you to type in a bank account number with 16 digits but the account number you are trying to insert has 17, then remove the last zero from the number, for instance, XX XXXX XXXXXXX 003, then becomes XX XXXX XXXXXXX 03.

-Other details you may be asked for when transferring money in New Zealand is a name and reference.
-These details are more for providing the context of the payment for both you and the payee, so there’s no right or wrong answer.
+Other details you may be asked for when transferring money in New Zealand are a name and reference.
+These details are more for providing the context of the payment for both you and the payee, so there’s no right or wrong way to do this.
 The payment should still work even if you have not included, say, the middle name of your payee.

 There are several methods of transferring money from an overseas bank account to a New Zealand bank account.
-We have a whole article on the different methods to transfer money between overseas bank accounts including their pros and cons.
-When transferring money online via online transfer (telegraphic transfer) or through an online foreign exchange broker, this requires the most details.
-The details needed vary between bank to bank, broker to broker, but generally, these are the details you will need to provide:
+We have a whole guide on the different methods to transfer money between overseas bank accounts including their pros and cons.
+When transferring money online via online transfer (telegraphic transfer) or through an online foreign exchange broker (money transfer service), this requires much more details than sending money between New Zealand bank accounts.
+The required details vary between bank to bank and broker to broker, but generally, these are the details you will need to provide:

-Bank Details of Your New Zealand Bank Account
+The Bank Details of Your New Zealand Bank Account:

 - Bank account name (your name)